AliElSaleh/RiftBuild/README.md

 ./build.sh
 ```

-Rift Build compiles with Clang so make sure that is installed before building
+RiftBuild compiles with Clang so make sure that is installed before building

 ---